basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 If unspecified in [[app.config|Configuration Files]], eLevelDB will default to a `write_buffer_size_min` of 31,457,280 Bytes (30 MB) and `write_buffer_size_max` of 62,914,560 Bytes (60 MB).
 In this case, the average write buffer will be 47,185,920 bytes (45 MB).

-Other portions of Basho's leveldb tuning assume these two values have the default values.
+Other portions of Basho's LevelDB tuning assume these two values have the default values.
 Changing the values higher or lower will likely impact overall write throughput in a negative fashion.

 ```erlang
 {eleveldb, [